 Quarterly information on the solvency capital position of undertakings is considered crucial for financial stability purposes.
-However, it is acknowledged that a full calculation of the Solvency Capital Requirement (SCR) on a quarterly basis may be an unnecessary burden for the concerned institutions.
+However, it is acknowledged that a full calculation of the Solvency Capital Requirement (SCR) on a quarterly basis may be an unnecessary burden for the undertakings concerned.
 Therefore, the aim of these Guidelines is to approximate the development of the overall SCR based on a re-calculation of only the more volatile SCR modules, rather than requiring a full SCR calculation.
-The method is detailed in Guideline 9.
+The method is detailed in Guideline 8.
 In particular the market risk module may require a more frequent recalculation due to its more volatile input parameters.
 Other SCR modules are considered stable enough to accept an extrapolation of yearly figures, unless exceptional circumstances necessitate a recalculation according to the Solvency II Directive.

-The deadline for submission of information described in these Guidelines is 2 weeks after the deadline for quarterly reporting by individual undertakings under Article 35 of Solvency II Directive as described in Guideline 16.
+The deadline for submission of information described in these Guidelines is 2 weeks after the deadline for quarterly reporting by individual undertakings under Article 35 of the Solvency II Directive as described in Guideline 13.

-These Guidelines make reference to the following Annexes from the Commission Implementing Regulation laying down implementing technical standards for the application of Directive 2009/138/EC of the European Parliament and the Council with regard to the templates for the submission by insurance and reinsurance undertakings to their supervisory authorities of information necessary for their supervision (Implementing Technical Standard on Submission of Information):
+These Guidelines make reference to the following Annexes from Commission Implementing Regulation (EU) 2023/894 (Implementing Technical Standards on Submission of Information):

 Annex IV: Asset categories;